Flashes & Floaters

 Using special instruments to look into your eyes, your doctor can distinguish between harmless floaters and flashes and more serious retinal problems such as holes, tears or detachment.
 The usual symptoms of these more serious problems include seeing hundreds of small floating spots, persistent flashing lights, or a veil-like blockage of a portion of the vision.
 If you experience any of these, you should contact your doctor immediately.

 Treatment for flashes and floaters:

-There is no way to eliminate the floater through surgery, laser treatment or medication.
+Most cases of uncomplicated vitreous floaters do not require treatment.
 With time, the floater will become less noticeable as the brain adjusts to its presence and can “tune out” the floater.
 The floater will always be somewhat observable and present, particularly if one eye is covered and the patient looks at a light-colored background.